JonoMacC/fast-tracks/README.md

 ## Spotify Client ID Setup

-Use your Spotify account on the Spotify developer site (developer.spotify.com) to create an app and get a Client ID.
+Use your Spotify account on the [Spotify developer site](https://developer.spotify.com) to create an app and get a Client ID.
 This app assumes that two apps have been created: one for testing purposes and one for production.
 You need to set up your redirect URIs on the Spotify dashboard.

 ### Redirect URIs for Local Development